 Our current projects with babies include…

-Join us in an investigation of the speech babies in Singapore hear around them.
-We are looking for 500 special Singaporean families to help us understand the language-landscape that babies hear in Singapore.
+What do different babies hear in multilingual Singapore?
+How do different families’ language mixes shape learning as babies grow?
+Join us in our investigation of the speech babies in Singapore hear around them.
+We are looking for 500 special Singaporean families to help us understand the language landscape that babies hear in Singapore!
 Find out more here.

 This project is supported by CRADLE@NTU and Singapore’s NRF.

+Do you say jalan?
+What does pom pom mean?
+Does a 3-year-old know durian?
 Here in Singapore, some of babies’ first words are special red-dot words that are part of what makes baby-talk in this part of the world special!
 Not much is known about when little kids learn these words,and how they contribute to general language skills.
 We are launching a special study to find out.
-Do you say jalan?
-What does pom pom mean?
-Does a 3-year-old know durian?
-We want to know when you learned these words and
+Find out more about it here!

 The Shape of Sounds in Singapore